The Bankrate promise

 The repayment terms don’t fit your budget

-Zero-percent or low-interest car loans often come with shorter finance terms.
+Low-interest car loans often come with shorter finance terms.
 Depending on your income, a shorter loan term could make your monthly payment unaffordable.

 For example, if the 0 percent car loan lasts for four years in instances when you would typically finance for five years, the cost difference can be meaningful.
 On a $25,000 car loan through the manufacturer for four years, your monthly payment would be about $520.
 By comparison, a $25,000 car loan financed over five years at a 4 percent interest rate would feature a monthly payment of $460.
 You can use an auto loan calculator to do the math for your prospective loan.

-Financial experts often recommend keeping your monthly vehicle payment to 20 percent or less of your monthly take home pay.
+Financial experts often recommend keeping your monthly vehicle payment to 20 percent or less of your monthly take-home pay.
 And some experts suggest that you cap your car payments at 10 percent of your gross income.

 You’re tempted to purchase a more expensive vehicle